Any day is a good day to learn email segmentation, so we put together this in-depth guide on email segmentation.

 Email list segmentation opens the door to data-driven personalization.
 Personalized content is what brings in benefits like higher open rates, improved click-through rates, higher conversion rates, and better customer retention.

-Marketers are so obsessed with personalization that the majority of recent studies are focusing exclusively on it rather than on the role of segmentation.
+Personalization gets a lot of attention in marketing research, so that the majority of recent studies are focusing exclusively on it rather than on the role of segmentation.

-However, the same studies make it evident that personalization attempted without high-quality insights only disappoints the customers.
-In fact, according to a 2023 report from Optimizely, 70% of consumers feel frustrated that the promotions they receive are not directly relevant to their personal interests.
-Another 2023 report, this time from Statista, revealed that in 2022, 62% of the surveyed from various countries claimed that a brand would lose their loyalty if it delivered a non-personalized experience.
-Remarkably, in 2021, the share stood at 45%.
+According to a report from Segment Optimizely, 89% of marketing decision-makers consider personalization essential for their business’s success.
+Another report, this time from Statista, revealed that 62% of the surveyed from various countries claimed that a brand would lose their loyalty if it delivered a non-personalized experience.

 At the same time, research shows that customers are increasingly willing to share all types of information with brands in exchange for personalized interactions and exclusive incentives.

-So, if you are among those 83% of marketers who admit that their current personalization efforts heavily rely on assumptions about customers, there is no better time than now to step up your game with segmentation.
+So, if you are among those 63% of leaders and marketers who admit that they struggle with personalization, according to Gartner, there is no better time than now to step up your game with segmentation.

 Let’s look closer at what you can do with collected customer data to create genuinely personalized content and improve key email marketing metrics.